stanford-mse-125-2025/mse-125-2025-website/index.md

 ## Lecture on Tuesday 4/12 and Thursday 4/14 will be on Zoom.
 Zoom links are posted on Canvas.
 See Ed for more details.
 {: .no_toc }

-## All office hours on Thursday 4/14 (both Alex's and Josh's office hours) will also be on Zoom.
+## For the rest of the quarter, the discussion section and all office hours will take place on Zoom.
 {: .no_toc }

 <br>